DeepPrune: Parallel Scaling without Inter-trace Redundancy: DeepPrune

-This approach ensures that we can invest computational resources primarily in promising reasoning paths even if the judge model may produce wrong prediction, which reduces token consumption in parallel reasoning while preserving correctness.
+This approach ensures that we can invest computational resources primarily in promising reasoning paths even if the judge model may produce wrong prediction, which reduces token consumption in parallel reasoning while preserving answer quality.